-Germany is regarded as land of ideas.
-Germany consists of 16 states while the capital and largest city is Berlin.
+Germany is regarded as the land of ideas.
+Germany consists of 16 states while the capital and largest city are Berlin.
 With around 8.2 crores inhabitants, it is the most populous member state and the largest economy in the European Union.
 Germany is one of the major political powers of the European continent and a technological leader in many fields.
 The currency of Germany is Euro.

-- Germany has been named as the most supportive country for overseas students in the year 2011, according to a survey conducted by British Council’s Global Gauge survey.
+- Germany has been named as the most supportive country for overseas students in the year 2011, according to a survey conducted by the British Council’s Global Gauge survey.

 - Germany has 47 universities among top 500 universities of the world in a recent ranking list compiled by Webometrics.